quantek/sqlite3-go/README.md

 # sqlite3-go
-A SQLite wrapper for Go
+An SQLite wrapper for Go